Should You Rent or Buy a Home in 2026?

 6.8%

-Rent or Buy in Your City
+Rent or Buy Calculator for Your US City

 The old rule — buying is always better — is no longer true